-Editor’s Note: Karn Manhas is the CEO & founder of Vancouver-based Terramera, a global agtech leader fusing science, nature, and artificial intelligence to transform how food is grown and the economics of agriculture.
+Editor’s note: Karn Manhas is the CEO and founder of Vancouver-based Terramera, a global agtech leader fusing science, nature, and artificial intelligence to transform how food is grown and the economics of agriculture.

 As Covid-19 continues to wreak havoc on health systems and the global economy it’s easy to feel overwhelmed by the scale of the problem.
 Yet, in our collective response to the pandemic, there is also hope.

 As governments implement legislation to quell the spread; citizens do their part to flatten the curve through physical distancing; and businesses retool to produce much-needed medical supplies, we can see in real-time our ability to pivot quickly toward creating solutions to real, existential problems.

 There is a lesson here we can apply to our approach to climate change.

 While I’ve been heartened to see this issue gain prominence among world leaders, even topping the agenda at the World Economic Forum earlier this year, much of the focus remains on climate problems — i.e. CO2 emissions and the impact on people and communities.
 This has overshadowed talk of something equally important: solutions.